mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 HYDROGRAPHICS The Hydrographic code measures the amount of surface liquid and hence the amount of dry land on the world.
 Hydrographic percentage goes from 0 to 10, measuring the surface liquid in increments of 10%.
 For normal worlds, this will be water; on other worlds with corrosive or exotic atmospheres, it could be a corrosive or exotic liquid like ammonia or methane.

-Hydrographic code is obtained by rolling 2D-7 and adding the planet’s Atmosphere.
+Hydrographic code is obtained by rolling 2D-7 and adding the planet's Atmosphere.
 Some Atmospheres use the modifier below:

 Size 0 or 1: Hydrographic 0 Atmosphere 0, 1, A-F: DM-4

-If the planet’s Atmosphere is not D or Panthalassic F (and thick enough to retain water under extreme circumstances), then you can also apply DMs for temperature:
+If the planet's Atmosphere is not D or Panthalassic F (and thick enough to retain water under extreme circumstances), then you can also apply DMs for temperature:

 Hot Temperature: DM-2 Boiling Temperature: DM-6